-Certified AIDA Instructor, AIDA Youth Instructor, EFR Instructor, O2 Provider, Competitive Freediver, Ice Freediver
+Certified AIDA Master Instructor, AIDA Youth Instructor, EFR Instructor, O2 Provider, Competitive Freediver, Ice Freediver

-He loves spearfishing and freedive photography with his buddy Geoff Coombs and his interests outside of freediving include surfing, snowboarding, soccer, climbing, and backcountry camping.
+He loves spearfishing and freedive photography with his buddy Geoff Coombs and wife Lilly Ryzebol.
+His interests outside of freediving include surfing, snowboarding, soccer, climbing, backcountry camping...
+Anything outdoors!

 Canadian National Record Holder, AIDA Assistant Instructor,

-Lilly Ryzebol (nee Tjeng) is a competitive Canadian National Record Holder and the Ontario Representative for AIDA Canada.
+Lilly Ryzebol is a competitive 1x Canadian National Record Holder and the Ontario Representative for AIDA Canada.
+She is a certified Assistant Instructor through AIDA.

 Andrew and Dive World helped Lilly overcome her fear of the water from a drowning incident as a child in Indonesia.